OpenNavMap: Multi-Session Appearance-Based Topometric Mapping for Scalable Visual Navigation: Experiments

-Fig.~\ref{fig:exp_colla_prec_recall} shows how GV and CCM reduce false positives in candidate node pairs during R$2$-InOrder map merging, reporting candidate count, precision, and recall.
-While GV verifies local feature matches, CCM acts as a stricter filter by assessing metric localization quality.
-Although these two filters occasionally reduce recall by rejecting valid connections with poor pose estimates, it is essential to prevent wrong or unreliable edges from degrading the subsequent PGO.
+\bt{ Tab.~\ref{tab:exp_collaborative_mapping} reports ATE across InOrder and Shuffled trials; ATE fluctuates with session order, as it alters the factor-graph topology.
+R$2$ is especially challenging since loop closures may initially be absent due to temporal disconnects, illustrated in Fig.~\ref{fig:exp_colla_mapping} for trial R$2$-$4$; Fig.~\ref{fig:exp_colla_mapping_est_gt} overlays the estimated and Aria-SLAM ground-truth trajectories for this trial.
+Despite the heightened false-positive risk under random ordering, \methodname sustains consistent accuracy, with maximum ATE below $3.0$m and $2.1^{\circ}$ over $15.7$km, by applying GV and CCM with fixed thresholds across all trials.
+When a submap lacks valid loop closures, it is retained as a separate component and merged once reliable constraints are detected, as shown in Figs.~\ref{fig:exp_colla_22}-\ref{fig:exp_colla_27}.} \bt{ Fig.~\ref{fig:exp_colla_prec_recall} shows how geometric verification and CCM suppress false positives among candidate node pairs during R$2$-InOrder merging, reporting candidate count, precision, and recall.
+Geometric verification validates local feature matches, while CCM applies a stricter filter on metric localization quality.
+These filters occasionally reduce recall by rejecting geometrically valid but poorly estimated connections, which is nonetheless essential to prevent unreliable edges from degrading the subsequent PGO.}